 In the franticly developing technological landscape which constantly puts out newer and newer demands, building a gaming PC that will go a long way can feel overwhelming, like putting together a jigsaw without a model to follow.

 However, the key to assembling a quality, but reasonably priced machine, is getting acquainted with the fundamentals of a gaming PC, the parts that together shape the gaming experience.
-In that spirit, PC Builder will walk you through the most defining components of a gaming PC and what to look out for in each of them.
+In that spirit, PC Builder will walk you through the most defining components of a gaming PC under $500 and what to look out for in each of them.

 There’s a debate whether you should start with the CPU or the motherboard, however, being the backbone of the entire operation, we put it first.